Lymphadenopathy is commonly referred to as enlarged lymph nodes. This is part of the body’s immune response to any type of foreign invader.

 - Body aches

-- Enlargement of regional lymph node ,may progress to chronic indolent abscess
+- Enlargement of the regional lymph node may progress to chronic indolent abscess

 - Discrete non-tender glands